Who we are

 Core Facilities

-The UoA Crystallography Center is a national leading, unique facility providing a service and researching in chemical crystallography and its disciplines.
+The Crystallography Unit is a national leading, unique facility providing a service and researching in chemical crystallography and its disciplines.

 It consists of two main units as follows: